 - Heat the olive oil and butter in a small skillet over medium heat.
 Add the onions and sprinkle them with the salt.
 Cook, stirring occasionally, until the onions are soft, translucent, and the color of caramel, about 20 minutes. remove the onions from the heat and set aside.

 - Butter a large skillet or griddle.
 Lay 4 slices of bread down in the butter.
-Top each bread slice with a slice of cheese.
+Top each bread slice with a handful of cheese.
 Divide the onions evenly between the 4 sandwiches on the griddle.

 - Cook over medium to medium high heat for a minute until the cheese starts to melt.